prestonmohr/display-calibration/README.md

 # display-calibration
 A python script that generates display calibration images

 The script takes two arguments, resolution (width height) and filetype (jpg or png).
+The outputted outputs are rendered into a folder called _renders_ at the location of the py script.

 The following call will generate the below images: